 The following information is provided to educate you about your rights and responsibilities for DDS services as supported by the DDS Mission and Vision.
 For additional details and information on any of these topics, please go to the DDS website https://portal.ct.gov/dds and look under the Important Links title for “Annual Notifications”.
 There you will find a list with links to all topics.

 Citizenship and Advocacy

 You must remain on Medicaid to continue to receive DDS-funded services.
-Failure to stay enrolled in Medicaid will result in the termination of your funding from the DDS.
+Failure to stay enrolled in Medicaid may result in the termination of your funding from DDS.
 This means you, or your legally liable relative, would be responsible for the cost of your care.
-Being on Medicaid allows your services to be partially funded through the Medicaid Waiver.
+Being on Medicaid allows for enrollment on one of the three DDS Medicaid Waivers, where your services to be partially funded through Medicaid directly.

 Legal Liability – You, or your legally liable relative, may be liable for the cost of your care.
 Liability is determined based on income and assets.
 Legally liable relatives are defined as your spouse or parents if you are under the age of 18.
-This is a requirement of all people receiving any benefits through Connecticut state agencies.
+This is a requirement of all people receiving Medicaid benefits.

 You have a choice of services and service providers.
 The funding you receive for services is ‘portable.’
 This means you can change your services and service provider as your needs change.
 DDS has a list of Qualified Providers on their website.